 The last big step in the analysis of time series is forecasting.
 Time Series Lab provides a convenient way of plotting and analysing forecasts by allowing the user to dynamically change the forecast window.
 The loss functions used to asses the quality of the forecasts are updated with each subtraction or expansion of the forecast window.

 The forecasts of each component of the model can be analyzed individually or jointly by ticking the check boxes on the top of the page.

 Connecting Academia and the Industry

 The Time Series Lab team is constantly looking for ways to improve the software.
-We do this by continuously working on time series theory and methodology by means of conducting our own research and studying the work of others.
-If there is something new in the world of time series, we know it.
-Our Time Series Lab is a controlled environment in which we test time series methodology and new features before making it available in the Time Series Lab software.
+We do this by continuously working on time series theory, methodology, and applications by means of conducting our own research and studying the work of others.
+The Time Series Lab team would also like to hear suggestions from you on how to advance the software further.
+This was one of the reasons to start the Time Series Lab - Article Series

 - Harvey, A.C. and Ito, R. (2020): Modeling time series when some observations are zero, Journal of Econometrics, 214(1), 33-45.

 - Gorgi, P., Koopman, S.J. and Lit, R. (2019): The analysis and forecasting of tennis matches by using a high dimensional dynamic model, Journal of the Royal Statistical Society, Series A, 182(4), 1393-1409.

 Rutger Lit is a research fellow of Vrije Universiteit Amsterdam and has a PhD in econometrics specializing in time series analysis.
 In 2017, he founded Nlitn, a company offering consultancy services.
 It also offers full data solution packages to meet the data analysis needs of clients.
 For example, the Time Series Lab software package.Personal website

 Professor S.J.
 Koopman